sal0max/homebrew-nikon/README.md

 *Replaces ViewNX 2.*

 ### NX Tether
 NX Tether is a simple, streamlined tethering shooting utility for compatible Nikon cameras.
 Transfer every shot you take to a laptop or computer automatically in real-time.
 Import shots into your favorite editing software in the moment.
-Monitor and adjust key camera settings—all in a free software.
+Monitor and adjust key camera settings — all in a free software.

 Supported cameras: all Z series cameras, D780 and D6 DSLRs

 ### Webcam Utility
 Webcam Utility lets a Nikon camera be used as a webcam when connected to a computer via USB.
 The camera will function as a webcam when “Webcam Utility” is selected as an external camera in a web conferencing app.

 Supported cameras: all Z series cameras, D6, D5, D850, D810, D780, D750, D500, D7500, D7200, D5600, D5500, D5300, D3500

 ### KeyMission 360/170 Utility